natverse/nat.nblast/README.md

 which you must first install.

 ## Installation
-This package has now been released to CRAN (v1.5), but since this is the first official release you may wish to install the development version from GitHub.
+This package has now been released to CRAN (as of v1.5), but since this is the first official release, you may wish to install the development version from GitHub, especially if you notice a bug.
-Although **nat** is available on CRAN, it it recommended that you install the development version of both packages from github; **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.
+Although **nat** (the main dependency) is available on CRAN, it it recommended that you install the development version of both packages if you install the development version of **nat.nblast**: **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.

 ### CRAN release
 ```r
 install.packages("nat.nblast")
 ```

-### Bleeding Edge
+### Development version
 You can download the [tar ball](https://github.com/jefferislab/nat.nblast/tarball/master), and run `R CMD INSTALL` on it, or (recommended) use the **devtools** package to install the development version: